Search Engine Advertising. Local SEO. Search Engine Marketing. Search Engine Results Page. PPC. Google Maps.

 Get Found Through Paid Search Advertising

 Paid search engine advertising is also known as PPC advertising.
 This essentially means buying qualified traffic using paid search listings.
-Google sponsored ads appear at the top, right-hand side, and even bottom of the search engine results page, and are labeled with the word “Ad” in a yellow box.
+Google sponsored ads appear at the top, right-hand side, and even bottom of the search engine results page, and are labeled with the word “Ad” in a green box.
 With search advertising, you’re able to bid on a set of keywords relevant to your business and then create text ads that appear when someone searches for those keywords.
 In basic terms, matching their search terms with your keywords enables Google to show your ads to relevant searchers.

 So, why should you leverage search advertising to get found?
 For one, it’s fast — once you set up a campaign, Google can start to show searchers your ads when they are relevant to a keyword search.
 In addition, you have complete control over the message searchers see when they find your ad, which can help you drive more clicks and website traffic.
 For these reasons and more, search advertising is a no-brainer for local businesses.